Alexandria's founded by Alexander

 Alexander marching beyond the Hydaspes

 After the Battle of the Hydaspes, Alexander made customary offerings and sacrifices to thank the gods.
 The dead were given the usual burial ceremony with all the splendor and pomp this occasion required.
 The king organized games and competitions, and he built two new cities to crown his victory.
 Nicaea (Alexandria Nicaea), named after Nike, the goddess of Victory, emerged on the battlefield itself.
-At the same time, Bucephala (Alexandria Bucephala) was erected at the point where he started the river crossing and was meant to honor his faithful charger that died at this time (most probably not on the battlefield but instead of old age).
+At the same time, Bucephala (Alexandria Bucephala) was erected at the point where he started the river crossing and was meant to honor his faithful charger who died at this time (most probably not on the battlefield but instead of old age).

 Once this was resolved, he instructed Craterus to supervise the fortification of the newly founded settlements and maintain his communication line.
 Alexander pursued his march further east and took 37 towns, the smallest of which had more than 5,000 inhabitants; according to Arrian, some were even double that size.
 Many well-populated villages also surrendered, and all these settlements were handed over to Porus.